Important Update: Accounts Empty in 3.1.8

 You can provide the details either in this wiki’s comments, or send a direct email to the admin whose email address can be found in the app’s description.

 Expenses for supporting various Android and smartwatches apps are much bigger than income generated by app stores so far.
 Real smartwatches are often required to test apps on new models.
-Software emulators, especially Samsung’s ones are not very good, and do not reflect the real “look and feel”
+Software simulators, especially Samsung’s ones are not very good, and do not reflect the real “look and feel”

 If you like this project and want to see more features and other smartwatches models supported, have your own suggestions that you want us to consider, please donate to the project using the bitcoin donation box below.